Back

 TikTok | Very high | Good | High | Very high |

-X/Twitter | Medium | Average | Medium | Low |
+X/Twitter | Medium | Average | Average | Low |

-Dating apps | Medium | Excellent | Medium | Medium |
+Dating apps | Medium | Excellent | Average | Medium |

 Telegram | Low | Excellent | Low | Very low |

-Chatting: the core of the business
+Chatting: the heart of the business

 The phases of chatting